 - 300 grams ghee.
 For homemade ghee follow this recipe

 - 250 grams unsweetened mava or khoya (if shop bought then grate it ) (Recipe for Mawa to follow)

 - 350 grams sugar.

 - 2 tablespoons, coarsely grounded cardamom seeds.

-- 25 grams each of finely sliced almonds and pistachio nuts.
+- 50 grams of finely sliced almonds and pistachio nuts.

-6. Mix 2 cups water in the sugar and heat this mixture gently until it forms a syrup.
+5. Mix 2 cups water in the sugar and heat this mixture gently until it forms a syrup.
+Also add the saffron in the sugar syrup.
 The syrup should be of one-thread consistency .
 To check this – take a drop of the syrup and rub it between your thumb and first finger.
 When you separate the thumb and finger, the syrup should be thick enough to form a thin string.

 9. Let the Mohanthal cool down.
 This could take several hours so cover the thali and leave it in a cool place.
 Then cut the Mohanthal into small rectangle or diamond shapes and store in air-tight container.